 Visitors may take photographs, audio recordings, and video recordings but must respect the privacy of other visitors and vintageTEK volunteers.
 Images, photos and/or videos are for personal use only or to promote the vintageTEK museum.
 The museum reserves the right to restrict any and all photography and audio or video recording inside the museum.

 A Tektronix Museum was first proposed in 1952 by Miles Tippery, one of the four founders of Tektronix.
 According to Miles, there was a brief discussion about obtaining back from customers the first manufactured product of each model for the museum.
 The discussion was sidetracked by the politics of the day and not discussed further.
-Fast forward 58 years to 2010.
-On September 15, 2010, ex-Tek employees Stan Griffiths and Ed Sinclair founded vintageTEK as a 501(c)(3) charitable, educational and scientific museum.
+Fast forward 57 years to 209.
+On June 26, 2009, ex-Tek employees Stan Griffiths and Ed Sinclair incorporated VINTAGETEK ORG as a 501(c)3 charitable, educational and scientific museum.
+Its first public appearance was the vintagetek.org website which went live on April 30, 2010.
+Although the museum first appeared on-line, efforts to open a brick and mortar museum were already being laid.
+Thanks to the wayback machine, here is the initial home page of the museum.
+Click on the image to view the PDF.

-The museum opened in 2011 on the Beaverton Hillsdale Highway 15 minutes from Tektronix campus thanks to the generosity of Gary Hoselton who provided space for the museum.
+The museum opened on September 16, 2011 on the Beaverton Hillsdale Highway 15 minutes from Tektronix campus thanks to the generosity of Gary Hoselton who provided space for the museum.
 In the first five years the museum acquired:

 This collection tells the history of this great company and the impact in the community and technical world.
 The museum is supported through donations and items sold on our web store.
 Our restoration engineers are available to repair, restore, or assist with your vintage Tektronix product.
 This February 2013 Tek Retiree News provides more details on the founding of the museum.
 Click on the image to view the PDF.

 The museum is now on the Tektronix campus in Building 13, the former site of the Ceramics operation.
+We've changed our incorporation to VINTAGETEK MUSEUM.
 Our new space is larger and includes a classroom which facilitates our community outreach and educational opportunities.
 We respond to many community and educational requests for STEM (Science, Technology, Engineering, and Math) with tours and hands-on demonstrations and our volunteers have supported a number of efforts.

 The Museum has a collection of instruments in their Instrument Lending Library which provides high quality instruments to students and local individuals for short term need.
 In addition, the Museum has assembled instrumentation for classes and donations to local institutions.